shieldskcd/tpmc/README.md

 5. Create a function to find mean of values in a list
 6. Used function to include an if/else statement for conditional results.
 7. Attempted to create a function for conditionals > Did not seem to work.
+8. Used the elif function to test for multiple conditions.
+9. One quiz question tested for Less or Equal
+10. One quiz question tested for True and False